-If you are interested in mobilising human and material resources to achieve organisational goals, the Bachelor of Commerce (BCom) in Management will give you a fundamental understanding of how to apply key managerial concepts and theories in the contemporary work environment.
-At UOWD, the BCom in Management program will provide you with the opportunity to analyse, diagnose and execute judgments across a broad range of technical and management functions.
+If you are interested in mobilising human and material resources to achieve organisational goals, the UOWD's Bachelor of Commerce (BCom) - Management in UAE will give you a fundamental understanding of how to apply key managerial concepts and theories in the contemporary work environment.
+The program will provide you with the opportunity to analyse, diagnose and execute judgements across a broad range of technical and management functions.

 UOWD’s Bachelor of Commerce (BCom) in Management program provides a comprehensive overview of the management function, which is applicable to a range of business sectors.
 Graduates of the BCom in Management can undertake professional roles such as: